 It is hoped developing these themes will help the faithful understand the teachings in Amoris Laetitia and inspire us all to integrate these teachings in our daily lives.

-JUNE 2017 REFLECTION - THE JOY OF NEW BEGINNINGS
+JULY 2017 REFLECTION - THE JOY OF UNITY & COMMITMENT

 CONTEMPLATE & SHARE

 • What qualities do couples I admire share in their witness of their love?

 • Recall a life experience that affirms this thought: “It is in giving that we receive."

 • Do I consider married life and family life as sharing in the life and love of God?
 What are some ways my family can put this into practice?

 • How do you find a balance between time with your spouse and family and other daily demands?

 Thirteenth Sunday in Ordinary Time - May little ones, especially the poor and the stranger, be offered hospitality in our families and homes, we pray to the Lord…

 Fourteenth Sunday in Ordinary Time - May families welcome the Spirit of Christ to dwell in their hearts and homes so that every yoke will be easy and every burden light, we pray to the Lord…